jiinjeong/CSVolunteer/README.md

             </ol>
         </body>
         ```
+    * In general, it is better to use relative sizes than absolute sizes.
+      * A webpage may be viewed in browser windows of many different sizes.
+        * For example, a browser window on a desktop computer or laptop may be large, but a browser window on a tablet or smartphone is small.
+      * A good webpage will adapt to the size of the browser window so that it looks good when viewed on any device.
+        * Relative sizes are one useful tool in this regard.
+	* Making webpages compatible with different browsers and devices is called "responsive web design".
 * **Images**
   * To display an image on a webpage, we use a self-contained image tag, as such: `<img src="LOCATION_OF_IMAGE">`.
     * The image tag must be used with the source attribute, abbreviated `src`.
 The value of this attribute is the location of the image.